jarodise/logseq-trello-plugin/README.md

 ## Smart Features

 ### Version Control
-- Tracks last update time of both Trello cards and LogSeq pages
+- Tracks last update time of both Trello cards and Logseq pages
 - Only updates pages when Trello content is newer
 - Preserves your local edits when they're more recent
 - Prevents accidental overwrites